 1. Bravex SW-02 – Best Heavy Duty Grease Gun

-The Bravex SW-02 gun is an improvement of its predecessor models.
+The Bravex SW-02 pistol grip or one-hand grease gun is an improvement of its predecessor models.
 Users find this quality gun convenient and easy to use.
 You can use it for tough and easy lubrication jobs.
 Its structure is rather simple with a non-slip rubber grip; this reduces the chances of dropping the gun and getting your hand numb.
 You can even hold this piston type gun with one hand due to its comfortable grip.

 Bravex grease gun provides you with both good performance and durability.
 It provides non-stop lubrication with ease.
 The high capacity battery will last till your lubrication job is done.
 If you have never assembled a grease gun before, you may find it a bit challenging.
 Bravex grease gun has a pre-installed coupler, so that makes things a bit easier.